 Previous pickup, a 1994 Toyota 4x4 with a 2.4L inline 4-cylinder

 engine and 5-speed tranny.
 Kind of wimpy, but not bad, until

-somebody totalled it in a head-on collision.
+some knucklehead totalled it in a head-on collision.

 Before the Toyota, a 2001 GMC Sierra 1500 4x4.